From A Well-Timed Murder —

 “Fans of both contemporary and historical mystery will devour this debut from Tracee de Hahn as her modern-day sleuth wades through secrets and deceptions in a centuries-old chateau.” —ALYSSA MAXWELL, AUTHOR OF THE GILDED NEWPORT MYSTERIES

-ALSO AVAILABLE IN AUDIO and LARGE PRINT
+Also available in PAPERBACK, AUDIO and LARGE PRINT

 “A well-constructed mystery that will leave readers pleasantly anticipating a sequel.” —Kirkus